rorgonas/FoosballChampionship/README.md

 $ bower install
 ```

+# Make sure that you have [Ruby] (https://www.ruby-lang.org/en/documentation/installation/) installed.
+# Once is installed you can install Compass
+$gem install compass

 Now that you have all of the pieces, try out:

 `grunt serve` to create a development server, and